Blog

 Experiment

-We tested four leading multimodal language models:
+We tested the following leading multimodal language models:

-Each model was prompted using identical instructions, which included:
+Each model received identical instructions, which included:

 • The code-based art challenge